souk4711/hakoniwa/hakoniwa-cli/tests/cli/command/workdir.md

 Bind mount the HOST_PATH on "/hako" with read-write access, then run COMMAND in "/hako"

-## Bindmount, then change to "/hako"
+## Bind mount $PWD on "/hako", then change to "/hako"

 ```console
 $ hakoniwa run --workdir . -- pwd